shashwat-mittal/GoGit/CONTRIBUTORS/IITBHU/James Thomas/info.md

 ### Ques-3 Name anyone Git or Github topic on which any issue is not made on this repo.
 (Your answer should be different from others.

 **Ans-3** Working on some issue that uses some concept of detached head if added can be really helpful.

+Git merge - It merges the two branches either by fast forward or recursive approach.
+No commit is made if made by ff approach.
+If destination branch is ahead in some commits then, an extra commit is made to merge by recursion.
+But git history becomes filled with lot of commits.

+Git sqaush and merge - It takes all the changes but squashes all the commits into one commit.
+It is useful when only the changes are nessecary rather the extra commits, making commit history clean.
+However, no linked reference to the original commits are present in the history.

+Git rebase and merge - It appends all the changes from base of feature branch and put it at the end of destination branch.
+It does not make any extra commit.
+It is useful for a plain straight git history.
+However, it rewrites the history.

+Git merge --no-ff - It forces a merge commit, preventing a fast-forward commit.
+It makes an extra commit such that the destination branch is ahead of feature branch by 1 one merge commit.
+Through this, commit history is retained from branch being merged.
+It makes a detailed git history.